-The ecosystem services available to (and in use by) humans at the Project site are limited, primarily due to the lack of land users, lack of vegetation, or other ecological features that are commonly used to derive benefits.
-The consultation questionnaire (ref.
-Appendix A) included a question (#2) that was targeted towards identifying provision and benefits of ecosystem services to people on or close to the site.
-The responses provided specified that there are no derived benefits from the site to these herders.
+The ecosystem services available to humans at the Project site are limited, primarily due to the lack of land users, lack of extensive vegetation, or other ecological features that are commonly used to derive benefits.

-Based on the site observations and details provided in sections above, the habitat is considered to be of little grazing importance due to the lack of substantial vegetation.
+Based on the site observations and details provided in sections above, the habitat is considered to be of low to no grazing importance for herders that would potentially use the site due to the lack of substantial vegetation.

-As seen in the figures above, there were no observed trees on site, producing a lack of firewood provisions.
+As seen in the figures above, there were no observed trees on site that would produce substantial firewood provisions.
 The habitat is representative of typical large regional arid ecosystems within KSA, and the loss in ecosystem services are envisaged to be minimal.